thiagomg/lush/README.md

 ## Documentation

 None for now.
-I will post examples as I manage to have more time for that
+I will post examples as soon as possible